-Although our movement to digital Bulletin delivery has reduced the program’s cost, the Bulletin needs additional content and an upgrade in its production capabilities to stay competitive in today's scientific publishing market.
+Although AAPG's movement to digital Bulletin delivery has reduced the program’s cost, the Bulletin needs additional content and an upgrade in its production capabilities to stay competitive in today's scientific publishing market.

 A one-time donation specifically focused on the Bulletin would enable this premier scientific journal to:

 The AAPG Foundation has created a long-term investment fund for the Bulletin so the highest quality technical work is published for succeeding generations of earth scientists.
 Many geologists depend on the Bulletin throughout their education and career for research and as a dependable place to release information.
 Future geoscientists are depending on you to help fund this important medium for sharing scientific knowledge in the geosciences.

 To donate to the AAPG Bulletin Fund, go to the donation page and select "Wallace Pratty Bulletin Fund" from the Primary Fund drop-down menu.